Tinted Windows (album)

-Tinted Windows is the eponymous debut album of the American supergroup, Tinted Windows.
+Tinted Windows is the only studio album by American supergroup Tinted Windows.
 Tinted Windows was formed in New York City and consists of guitarist James Iha, previously of The Smashing Pumpkins and A Perfect Circle, singer Taylor Hanson of Hanson, bassist Adam Schlesinger of Fountains of Wayne and Ivy, and Cheap Trick's Bun E. Carlos.
-The album was recorded at Stratosphere Sound Studios in New York, which Schlesinger and Iha co-own with Ivy's Andy Chase.
+The album was recorded at Stratosphere Sound Studios in New York, which Schlesinger and Iha co-owned with Ivy's Andy Chase.

 The band signed to S-Curve Records and the album was released on April 21, 2009.
 An appearance of the band on Late Show with David Letterman occurred on the eve of the release.
 The album debuted at number 59 on the Billboard 200.